section-engineering-education/engineering-education/articles/golang-part-2-programming-basics/index.md

 2. We run a for loop to go through all the numbers from 1 to 100 (inclusive).

-3. In the for loop, we check to see if the current number is divisible by 2 (if i % 2 == 0).
+3. In the for loop, we check to see if the current number is divisible by 2: `if i % 2 == 0`.
 If it is divisible by 2, the statements inside the if block are executed.

 4. If the number is divisible by 2, we add it to our sum.
 Every time a number is divisible by two, it gets added to the sum variable.